The Discovery of Guiana: Background

-He returned to Guiana one more time, in 1617, this time after a twelve-year imprisonment at the hands of King James I. Unfortunately for Raleigh, this adventure did not yield more gold, nor did it yield a published account, likely since he was arrested soon after returning, and sentenced to death.

 Claims versus findings

+The title page shows people without necks.
+Raleigh's dubious report that such people lived in Guiana may have given Shakespeare a line for Othello.

+However, there are references in classical literature to headless men which Shakespeare may have known.

+Gold

 There are gold deposits in Venezuela, but Raleigh appears to have exaggerated how easy it was for him to find gold there.
+Venezuela's gold was not exploited on a large scale before the 19th century when mines were developed at places like El Callao.

-Raleigh having promised Queen Elizabeth a "gold-rich empire more lucrative than Peru."
-King James was probably a little more willing to temporarily forgive Raleigh's charge of treason to see if he could find the place he had claimed to have found, and make it profitable.
+Raleigh having promised Queen Elizabeth a "gold-rich empire more lucrative than Peru", King James was probably a little more willing to temporarily forgive Raleigh's charge of treason to see if he could find the place he had claimed to have found, and make it profitable.
 But the scholar argues that this came from Raleigh's prodigious literary skill, wherein he was able to make it sound like he had found much gold, but without ever saying or relating the precise finding of it, or bringing anything back.

+He returned to Guiana in 1617 after a twelve-year imprisonment at the hands of King James I.

-On the second voyage, Raleigh's men, under the command of Lawrence Keymis, attacked the Spanish on the river Orinoco on 1617–18.
+On this second voyage, Raleigh's men, under the command of Lawrence Keymis, attacked the Spanish on the river Orinoco on 1617–18.
 At Raleigh's subsequent trial, he was not only tried for treason against the crown for disobeying King James I's orders to avoid engaging in combat with the Spanish, but, argues one scholar, also for essentially lying about the abundance of gold to be had in Guiana.